Tenisha5132/DEVtrails_Cracked/README.md

 ---

-### 2. 🪙 Blockchain — Immutable Claim & Policy Ledger
+### 2.Blockchain — Immutable Claim & Policy Ledger

 Every policy issuance, parametric trigger event, and payout is recorded on a **private blockchain ledger**.
 This prevents tampering, ensures auditability, and makes fraud significantly harder.